 How Drugs and Alcohol Interact with Dopamine

-When dopamine is artificially overstimulated through drug and alcohol abuse, it produces euphoric effects.
-These strongly reinforce the behavior of abuse, and make the user more inclined to use again.
+When dopamine is artificially overstimulated through drug and alcohol use, it produces euphoric effects.
+These strongly reinforce the behavior of abuse and make the user more inclined to use again.